MatisAgr/Easy-SelfBot-Discord-IA/README.md

 This project uses the following dependencies:
 - `discord.js-selfbot-v13`: To interact with the Discord API.
 - `dotenv`: To manage environment variables.
-- `node-fetch`: To make HTTP requests to the Ollama API.
+- `axios`: To make HTTP requests to the Ollama API.

 ## Technologies Used